chocoluffy/faceEmoji/readme.md

 such unable to load some libraries, and that's due to  SIP (System Integrity Protection) introduced in El Capitan.
 Thus you will have to copy the folder `cv2.so` by yourself! which is critical to be able to load libraries later on.

-For other part of installing, [this post](http://www.pyimagesearch.com/2015/06/15/install-opencv-3-0-and-python-2-7-on-osx/) is amazing!
-But if you are in Mac El Capitan, you will finally encounter a problem I mentioned above.
+For other part of installing, if you are in Mac El Capitan, you will finally encounter a problem I mentioned above.
 To make your life eaiser, I recommend use such command to go over that:

 ```
 cp /usr/local/Cellar/opencv3/3.1.0/lib/python2.7/site-packages/cv2.so /usr/local/lib